+Table 1.
+Chemical compositions of the filler materials.

 2.2.
 Composites production and samples preparation

 The grinded of SSA filler was garbled by sieving to get fine particles in the range of 1-35 µm.
 The composites were prepared by adding SSA particles in epoxy resin with four different contents 5, 10, 15 and 20 wt%.
 The measured quantity of the SSA was added gradually in the epoxy resin and mixed it evenly by using a mechanical stirrer with a constant speed of 750 RPM for 25 minutes in order to obtain a homogeneous mixture.
 Then hardener was added to the mixture for quick setting of laminate composite.
 Laminated fabrics were manufactured by the application of the resin mixture to the S-glass ﬁbers layer by layer at room temperature (25°C).
 This process is repeated till all the 16 layers were placed.
 A heat-resistant Teflon film with thickness of 12 µm was inserted at mid-plane along one edge of the laminate during hand lay-up process in order to introduce a starter crack for double-cantilever beam (DCB) and end-notched ﬂ heat (ENF) specimens.
 Then, modified laminated fabrics with dimensions of 240 mm × 300 mm were applied to 0.3 MPa pressure between two ﬂat molds with 80 oC temperature for 1 h curing time.
-Afterward, laminate were cooled to the room temperature under the pressure (Process of laminate production is shown in Fig. 1).
-After the production of composite laminates tensile, flexural, DCB and ENF specimens (Fig. 2) were cut according to ASTM standards.
+Afterward, laminate were cooled to the room temperature under the pressure (Process of laminate production is shown in Figure 1).
+After the production of composite laminates tensile, flexural, DCB and ENF specimens (Figure 2) were cut according to ASTM standards.